-- Support long workpieces at the same height as the machine. - Never attempt to cut materials larger than the rated capacity, as this may result in personal injury. - Always place the workpiece securely between the vise and fence when making cuts.
+Support long workpieces at the same height as the saw.

+Always place the workpiece securely in a vise or clamp when making cuts.
 Never make freehand cuts.
 Holding the workpiece by hand is unstable and may lead to loss of control.